Precision Point - How to mitigate against self-service polluting data

-- An enabler is required between the front end reporting and the database.
+- An enabler is required between the front-end reporting and the database.

-- This enablement layer needs to simplify the rules and logic of the data structure and without this layer the user needs database skills as well as an understanding of the reporting requirements of the business… a rare combination.
+- This enablement layer needs to simplify the rules and logic of the data structure and without this layer, the user needs database skills as well as an understanding of the reporting requirements of the business… a rare combination.
 This is why most BI tools available today require significant investment (in time and expertise) before coherent reports can be extracted as systems are understood and data interpreted.

-- A data warehouse can increase speed to delivery of these reporting requirements as it removes the need to learn complex data schema and can then provide the right information to the right users:
+- A data warehouse can increase the speed to delivery of these reporting requirements as it removes the need to learn complex data schema and can then provide the right information to the right users:

 - Power users will need ad hoc reports

-- Most users however will only require a dash board and the ability to drill down to the data but without the ability to extract and manipulate the data
+- Most users however will only require a dashboard and the ability to drill down to the data but without the ability to extract and manipulate the data

 - A data warehouse conforms to the data governance requirements of the IT department as it can validate and reconcile true accuracy and then pass that to the BI tools and reporting requirements of the business